layer6ai-labs/ASL/README.md

 * Python 3.6
 * Pytorch 1.4.0

-Experiments on Thumos 14' dataset were run on a single NVIDIA TITAN V GPU with 12 GB GPU memory.
+Experiments on THUMOS-14 dataset were run on a single NVIDIA TITAN V GPU with 12 GB GPU memory.

 <a name="dataset"/>

 ## Dataset

-1. Download the Thumos 14' dataset [here](http://crcv.ucf.edu/THUMOS14/download.html)
+1. Download the THUMOS-14 dataset [here](http://crcv.ucf.edu/THUMOS14/download.html)

-2. In `./scripts/train.sh` and `./scripts/inference.sh`, replace the `--data_path` argument with the downloaded Thumos 14' path
+2. In `./scripts/train.sh` and `./scripts/inference.sh`, replace the `--data_path` argument with the downloaded THUMOS-14 path

 ## Training